Gabya06/mueller/README.md

     return(text)
 ```

 Once the data was extracted using pdfReader in Python, data cleaning involved removing digits, punctuation and converting all words to lowercase.
 Stopwords such as "the", "and", "as", "of" were also removed by using the [NLTK libary](https://www.nltk.org) and words were returned to root form using lemmatization.
 I used lemmatization over stemming because I wanted the data to include actual words and stemming sometimes can return words that aren't in fact real words.
+There are cases where stemming is helpful in data pre-processing but in my case this wouldn't have helped me understand which words were used most frequently.

 Lemmatization with Python nltk package:
 *"Lemmatization, unlike Stemming, reduces the inflected words properly ensuring that the root word belongs to the language.
 In Lemmatization root word is called Lemma.
 A lemma (plural lemmas or lemmata) is the canonical form, dictionary form, or citation form of a set of words."*